 - they have extreme anti-poaching measures

 We chose four-game parks, all with something unique to offer.
 I’ve written a blog post on each reserve as there’s so much information to impart.
-Here’s the first park.
+Here’s my impresssions of my first safari park in Botswana.

 Mashatu Game Reserve